Latedog/LostArts/Changelog/Dungeon__August_2020.md

 - Removed the dungeon parameter from Player's various active item functions, relic functions, passive functions, use, dropWeapon, dropStoredWeapon, storeWeapon, throwWeaponTo, checkExtraAttackEffects, botchedAttack, and chainLightning functions
 - Removed the player parameter from Monster's moveCheck, playerIn(Diagonal)Range and playerIsAdjacent functions
 - Removed dungeon parameter from all NPC functions
+- Modified attemptChase and attemptAllChase to set an optimal move direction when player is already adjacent